Laundry pod poisoning: Protecting your family

 Accidental exposure or consumption of laundry detergent packets by children can result in serious medical problems, so how can we prevent it?

 Individual laundry pods are often small and brightly colored, making them appealing to children.
-The American Academy of Poison Control Centers reports at least 10,395 instances of exposure to these laundry detergent pods by children under the age of five in 2013 alone.
-From January to October of 2014, there had already been 9,935 reports of exposure to laundry detergent packets.
+The American Academy of Poison Control Centers reports 10,574 instances of exposure to these laundry detergent pods by children under the age of 5 in 2020 alone.

-Remember that your child does not have to eat a substance to be harmed or poisoned.
+Children do not have to eat a substance in order to be harmed or poisoned.
 They can ingest, inhale or absorb substances through the skin.
 Children who are exposed to laundry detergent packets may experience vomiting, wheezing, gasping, fatigue, breathing problems and vision problems (if the substance is exposed to the eyes).

 How to protect your family